ISISComputingGroup/ibex_user_manual/Using-the-Script-Generator.md

 3. Click "Open File" to open the file in notepad++ (alternatively copy and paste the file location to open it in your preferred editor).
 4. The file message box which notifies you that a script has been generated after clicking the "Generate Script" button.
 Here you can copy and paste the file location or click open file to open in notepad++.
 5. Press the "Generate Script" button to generate a script from your experimental parameters and get a file message box pop up.

+# Loading scripts into the scripting window

+Say we have generated a script named "my_script.py".
+We can open the scripting perspective in the ibex gui and type `g.load_script("my_script.py")`.
+This will then load a function called `runscript()` into the console which you can call by simply typing `runscript()` and pressing enter.